Data Logging¶

 Dataset Settings

-This is required before collecting data in the third step.
+The settings are required before collecting data in the third step.

 Specify the number of classes and number of channels of the dataset depending on your application.
 Confirm settings by clicking the √ button on the right.